1 to 1.5 years part time

 For more information on the application process and closing dates, see the How to apply webpage.
 If you're still having problems, please contact us for assistance.

-This course been specifically designed to provide an entry pathway into the Master of Professional Practice (Digital Learning).
+This course been specifically designed to provide an entry pathway into the Master of Digital Learning Leadership.

 Course learning outcomes

 Deakin's graduate learning outcomes describe the knowledge and capabilities graduates can demonstrate at the completion of their course.
 These outcomes mean that regardless of the Deakin course you undertake, you can rest assured your degree will teach you the skills and professional attributes that employers value.
 They'll set you up to learn and work effectively in the future.

 Deakin Graduate Learning Outcomes